immichFrame/ImmichFrame/README.md

 ImmichFrame is easy to run on your desired plattform.
 Get the latest stable release from the [release page][releases-url] and unzip to desired folder (Linux, macOS, Windows), or install APK (Android).

+> [!TIP]
+> The Android-Version of ImmichFrame is available on the [Google Play Store][play-store-link].
+Download it via the store for automatic updates.

 ### Prerequisites
 - A set up and functioning immich server that is accessible by the network of the ImmichFrame device.